Survivor-Centred Visual Narratives

 Nora: No. I mean, it’s also so individual.
 Like I said earlier, I think that everybody deals with it very differently.
 Some people, as you know, committed suicide.
 Some people were deeply depressed.
 One woman whose interview I watched was very interesting.
 She talked about how after the war she had a child, her first son, and how detached she felt.
 She felt basically incapable of showing anybody love.
 And that capacity to love seemed to have died the moment when she was separated from her family in the ghetto, and that was a moment when she basically became incapable of loving or expressing her love for anybody.
 After the war, she had a son, and she realized that she couldn’t give him what a mother under normal circumstances could give a child.

 Thank you so much for your time, Nora, and for sharing your research and artistic experience with me.
-We are very excited to have you as part of our project and I am looking forward to hearing more about your book later in spring.
+We are very excited to have you as part of our project and I am looking forward to hearing more about your book in 2026.

 From Page to Gallery: The Exhibition Journey of ‘But I Live.
-Remembering the Holocaust’ with co-curator Jakob Hoffman
+Remembering the Holocaust’ with co-curator Jakob Hoffmann

-The interview with Jakob offers a closer look into his life and work, while inviting reflection on the concepts and challenges that arise at the intersection of 1) artistic media such as graphic novels and film, 2) social phenomena such as collective memory and mass atrocities, and 3) human experience, particularly through the lens of survivors.
+The interview with Jakob offers a closer look into his life and work, while inviting reflection on the concepts and challenges that arise at the intersection of first, artistic media such as graphic novels and film; second, social phenomena such as collective memory and mass atrocities; and third, human experience, particularly through the lens of survivors.

 Jakob: Yes, what can I say about myself?
-Well, I’m living here in Frankfurt/Main.
-I’m 60 years old, and I’ve got a proper regular job, which is working in the scout movement.
-This is a maybe a little bit unique, because most of the people who are involved in the scout stuff are volunteers and young people.
-And I’m an old man and I’m doing it as a job, but you can say I’m kind of a trainer and doing projects with young people in the area around Frankfurt.
-And this is my steady job that gives me some income and a lot of joy.
+Well, I live here in Frankfurt am Main.
+I’m 60 years old, and I’ve got a proper regular job, which is working in the Scout movement.
+This is maybe a little bit unique, because most of the people who are involved in Scout are volunteers and young people.
+And I’m an old man, and I’m doing it as a job, but you could say I’m kind of a trainer doing projects with young people in the area around Frankfurt.
+This is my steady job that brings me some income and a lot of joy.

-Jakob Hoffmann during the exhibition of ‘But I Live: Remembering the Holocaust’ exhibition in Dortmund, Germany.
+Jakob Hoffmann during the exhibition of ‘But I Live: Remembering the Holocaust’ exhibition in Dortmund, Germany, May 6, 2023.
+Photo credit: Max Mann.

-My job has not really something to do with how I’m involved in SCVN, but maybe there are some parallels, because I’m always thinking about how to transfer certain political or cultural topics to young people and students.
+My job does not have really anything to do with how I’m involved in SCVN, but maybe there are some parallels, because I’m always thinking about how to transfer certain political or cultural topics to young people and students.

 I’m also into curating exhibitions.
 I started with a side project for contemporary art and then got the chance to do a bigger exhibition with Art for Children in the Museum of Modern Art in Frankfurt.
-This was a huge step forward, because as a non-professional, it’s quite unique to get this chance.
+This was a huge step forward, because, as a non-professional, it’s quite unique to get this chance.
 But I got it, and it was great, and I worked together with illustrators.
-And since then, I do it from times to times.
+Since then, I have done it from time to time.

 I don’t know exactly when it was, but I did some exhibitions with comic artists, and that’s how Barbara asked me one day if I wanted to curate an exhibition on But I Live.